-- •The Audience; people may want to attend as they want to participate or because they wish to support charity. - •The Volunteers; you may have a committee planning the event or be relying on a team of volunteers to help deliver the event - •The Sponsors; businesses can support the event to help meet their own objectives. - •The Performers; these are central to the event itself. e.g. host, auctioneer, football team, DJ - •The Media; the media are in the business to report events such as fundraising events.
+- The Audience; people may want to attend as they want to participate or because they wish to support charity.
+Consider how the event can be made inclusive so as not to exclude individuals. - The Volunteers; you may have a committee planning the event or be relying on a team of volunteers to help deliver the event.
+How will you recruit and support the volunteers.
+Can you guarantee you will get enough to safely run the event? - The Sponsors; businesses can support the event to help meet their own objectives.
+What are you able to offer a sponsor; will they sponsor the whole event ort a specific element? - The Performers; these are central to the event itself.
+Are they to be paid, are they volunteers e.g. host, auctioneer, football team, DJ - The Media; the media are in the business to report events such as fundraising events.
+How will you used media in the build-up, during the event, and to report on its success.
+Also think how social media can be most effectively used